Nasreddin: Origin and legacy

 The oldest manuscript of Nasreddin dates to 1571.
 Some of the stories, however, are in the Philogelos and Aesop's fables.

-Today, Nasreddin stories are told in a wide variety of regions, especially across the Muslim world and have been translated into many languages.
-Some regions independently developed a character similar to Nasreddin, and the stories have become part of a larger whole.
-In many regions, Nasreddin is a major part of the culture, and is quoted or alluded to frequently in daily life.
+Today, Nasreddin stories are told in many countries - especially those of the Muslim world - and have been translated into many languages.
+Certain regions independently developed a 'wise fool' character similar to Nasreddin, and the stories have become part of a larger whole.
+In many regions, Nasreddin is a major part of the culture and is quoted or alluded to frequently in daily life.
 Since there are thousands of different Nasreddin stories, one can be found to fit almost any occasion.
-Nasreddin often appears as a whimsical character of a large Turkish, Persian, Adyghe, Albanian, Armenian, Azerbaijani, Afghan, Bengali, Bosnian, Bulgarian, Chinese, Greek, Gujarati, Hindi, Judeo-Spanish, Kurdish, Romanian, Serbian, Russian, Ubykh, and Urdu folk tradition of vignettes.
+Nasreddin often appears as a whimsical character in an extensive folk tradition of vignettes in Persianate culture.

-1996–1997 was declared International Nasreddin Year by UNESCO.